abudaan/push-notification-server/README.md

 APNs stands for Apple Push Notification Service and GCM for Google Cloud Messaging.
 These services enable us to send push notifications to Android and/or iOS and WatchOS apps.
 After you have configured and registered your app correctly a 2-way secure connection can be established between your app and the service.

 GCM and APNs only relay notifications, the notifications themselves have to be created (provided) by a service called the provider.
-A provider creates and sends a notification based on criteria that you decide yourself.
-This could be for instance an incoming chat message, an updated weather forecast, a software update, and so on.
+A provider creates and sends a notification based on criteria that you can decide yourself.
+This could be for instance an incoming chat message, an updated weather forecast, a software update and so on.
 The provider in this project just sends generic messages.

 You can send push notifications directly to a specific device, or to a specific topic.
-In the latter case the notification is sent to all devices that have registered to that specific topic.
-In this example we focus on notifications that are directly sent to a device.
+In the latter case the notification is sent to all devices that have subscribed to that specific topic.
+In this example we will focus on notifications that are directly sent to a device.
 To be able to do this, we need to have a unique device id, and we obtain this as soon as the app registers itself to GCM or APNs.
-Both services return a token that identifies the device and the app.
+Both services return a token that identifies the app running on that specific device.

 Our provider service stores these tokens in a PostgreSQL database.
 Besides the token we also store which service we use to relay the notification: GCM or APNs.
 You might think that all Apple devices use APNs and all Android devices use GCM, but you can use GCM for Apple devices as well.
 GCM has a wrapper for the APNs service so you can use GCM for all devices.
-You can find a example of this in the example "pushtest2" in the client folder
+The example "pushtest2" which we will discuss later shows how this is done.

 But first we have to set up the server and the database.